-The Audit satisfies British and European Standards (BS 22475-2 and 3), the ICE UK Specification for Ground investigation and Construction Design and Management Regulations (CDM) with regard to the need to prove the on-going annual competency of drilling operatives.
+The BDA Audit satisfies British Standards (BS 22475 Part 2 and 3), the UK Specification for Ground investigation and Construction Design and Management Regulations (CDM), regarding the need to prove the ongoing competence of drilling operatives.

-The Audit looks in depth at the individual's current competence, their rig and equipment.
+The Audit looks in depth at the individual’s current competence, their rig and equipment.
 Legislative requirements feature heavily.
-It is available for all members of a drill crew, whether Lead Driller or Driller (Drilling Support Operative) and in all drilling disciplines.
+The BDA Audit is available for all members of a drill crew, whether Lead Driller or Support Operative and assessments can be carried out for all drilling disciplines.

 By passing the Audit your name will appear on the BDA’s website page of Audited drillers, however, this does not confer any BDA membership rights.

 For any further information, please use the dedicated BDA Audit contact details below:

 Phone: 0800 0385 969